Roadrunner SMB

 NLB DNS used for share paths

-Shares are accessed via the NLB DNS name.
-Customers who require a custom DNS name should create a CNAME or alias record in their DNS pointing to the NLB DNS name.
+Shares are accessed via NlbDnsName on TCP/445 from networks allowed by SmbClientCidr (default private ranges such as 10.0.0.0/8 — not the public internet unless you widen it).
+Customers who require a custom DNS name should create a CNAME or alias record pointing to the NLB DNS name.

 Performance